25 Days of Metrics: 2021 Year in Review

 Bessemer Efficiency Score, or BVP Efficiency Score, is a multiple that measures the return on net burn in terms of net new ARR earned.
 A BVP Efficiency Score of 1 means you burned one dollar per dollar incremental revenue earned, so you want this number to be higher than one.

-Bessemer states that a BVP Efficiency Score of 1.5 or higher can be categorised as “best” and indicates not just growth, but resilient, sustainable growth.
+Bessemer states that a BVP Efficiency Score of 1.5 or higher can be categorized as “best” and indicates not just growth but resilient, sustainable growth.

 23. Hype Factor

 Are you generating revenue or just raising hype?
 If you’re a fan of asking yourself hard-hitting questions, Hype Factor is the metric for you.